danielvijge/openwrt-configuration-ansible/readme.md

   * Router and modem are the same device.
   * Modem can be configured in bridge mode, directly assigning the public IP address to the router.
+  * The router is connected to an NT device (e.g. fibre).
   * If it cannot be avoided, the router should be configured as the DMZ for the modem.
 In addition, disable security features (such as firewall/ filtering) on the modem.
 The OpenWrt router will handle all security.